-- Road Safety Action Planning Tool [XLS, 4.8 MB] — includes information drawn from various tools and used to help plan road safety interventions that are targeted to risk.
+- Road safety action planning tool [XLS, 4.7 MB] — includes information drawn from various tools and used to help plan road safety interventions that are targeted to risk.

-- Road Safety Wizard [XLS, 7.5 MB] — includes comprehensive fatal and serious injury crash data from the past five years.
+- Road safety wizard [XLS, 6.5 MB] — includes comprehensive fatal and serious injury crash data from the past five years.
 Used to understand the circumstances surrounding crashes such as weather conditions, road type, contributory factors (for example, alcohol) and location.
 This tool provides regional information — down to suburb level.
 For help with the Road Safety Wizard, you can download this guide [PDF, 1.2 MB].

-Responses to Parliamentary questions based on data from NZ Transport Agency systems
+Responses to parliamentary questions based on CAS data

 Parliamentary questions, both oral (OPQs) and written (WPQs), are formal questions posed by MPs to Ministers.
 In response to Parliamentary questions, the Minister and Associate Minister of Transport often draw on data held by the Transport Agency.

-Below are responses to Parliamentary questions based on data from Transport Agency systems.
+Below are responses to Parliamentary questions based on CAS data.

 For any queries regarding the road safety information and tools featured on this page, please contact us at email@example.com